Skip to main content

 The following Muir College General Education requirements apply to all students who are not admitted as transfer students.

-Muir College Writing (2 classes)
+Muir College Writing Requirement (2 classes)

 • You must complete 2 courses with a letter grade of D or higher after satisfying the campus Entry-Level Writing Requirement